openphacts/IdentityMappingService/README.md

 New to OpenPhacts 1.2: Data loading is done from URIs so no need to have local copies of the files.
 New to OpenPhacts 1.3: Data loading instructions is instructions come from a xml file.
+SPECIAL for OpenPhacts 1.3 an SQL hack must be run after loading: See EndOfLoadhack.txt

 Transitive linksets are however saved to and loaded from local files.